+What is considered Reckless Driving in GA?
 In Georgia, reckless driving (sometimes abbreviated in this article as "RD") is a motor vehicle offense defined (under Georgia's rules of the road) as driving is disregard for the safety of persons or property.
-This reckless driving wording under OCGA 40-6-390 in the Peach State tracks the language of comparable statutes in sister states.

 Most GA searches for the reckless driving crime are being made by drivers with DUI cases after being arrested for DUI in Georgia.
 These searches focus on finding a criminal justice attorney near me with an excellent track record for have a DUI reduced to reckless driving, for a couple of reasons

 Although convictions on first offense Georgia reckless driving tickets are far less of a problem than being convicted of driving under the influence, a plea reduction to RD will not be enough for some clients, like those who drive company cars for many Fortune 500 companies.
 Uber and Lyft are two such companies.

 OCGA Reckless Driving Charge in GA is a Serious Driving Offense